FAQs

 Fractionated coconut oil is used.
 It is an odourless, colourless, light, non-staining oil that washes easily out of fabric.
 It soaks into the skin and will not leave you feeling greasy; instead, it has a pleasant moisturising effect, leaving skin feeling silky smooth.
 That means if you choose to come for a massage dressed elegantly, en route to a fabulous party, you won’t leave feeling greasy and smelling like a hippy’s handbag.

-We use a range of tested, safe, natural, and organic massage oils, which are commonly based on grape seed or almond oil.
+We use a range of tested, safe, natural, and organic massage oils, typically based on grape seed or almond oil.
 Some of the oils we use are slightly fragranced, while others are not, depending on the type and individual skin sensitivity requirements.

 Everybody is different.
 For acute pain, 4 or 5 sessions may be sufficient.
 For chronic conditions that persist for an extended period, treatment may be prolonged.
-We also recommend that clients book regular sessions to help alleviate various symptoms, including excessive fatigue, stress from exercise, aches and pains, stress-induced headaches, and other related medical issues.
+We also recommend that clients book regular sessions to help alleviate symptoms such as excessive fatigue, stress from exercise, aches and pains, stress-induced headaches, and other related medical issues.
 They help replenish depleted energy resources, leaving you feeling recharged and in balance with yourself.

 Remedial massage and pregnancy massage tailored to your individual needs and circumstances.
 Remedial massage helps alleviate chronic pain, injury, or range-of-motion issues.
 As a result, whether you are recovering from a medical condition or accident or are pregnant, you will still get the most out of your massage treatment.

 Sports massage is a form of deep tissue massage that aims to massage and manipulate the muscles, stretch the fascia, and work remedially to ease tightness and restrictions.
-People are often rightly confused by such terms as ‘NMT’ (Neuromuscular Therapy), ‘STR’ (Soft Tissue Release), and ‘Myofascial Release‘ – but really these are technical terms – and the understanding of such terms is mainly relevant to the sports massage therapist rather than client (unless of course they are interested!).
-Such techniques form part of a toolkit that the massage therapist can use to work in a way that suits the individual client.
+People are often rightly confused by such terms as ‘NMT’ (Neuromuscular Therapy), ‘STR’ (Soft Tissue Release), and ‘Myofascial Release ‘– but really these are technical terms – and the understanding of such terms is mainly relevant to the sports massage therapist rather than client (unless of course they are interested!).
+Such techniques form part of a toolkit that the massage therapist can use to work in ways that suit the individual client.

 Yes.
 For remedial sports massage treatment, your sports massage therapist generally concentrates on a specific problem area, such as a sore neck, lower back, or shoulders, and works the muscles and tissues until the body begins to regain its full vigour.